HadrienG2/3photons-rust/README.md

 ## Tuning knobs

-By default, the simulation aims for ~perfect result reproducibility with respect to the original 3photons program.
-However, if you feel like exploring other points in the design space, here are some features which you can enable:
+By default, the simulation aims for maximal result reproducibility with respect to the original `3photons` program.
+However, if you feel like going beyond that, here are some features which you can enable:

 - The `f32` feature moves all computations to single precision.
-- The `fast-sincos` feature uses a different algorithm for computing points on the unit circle, which provides a great computational speedup.
+- The `fast-sincos` feature uses a different algorithm for computing points on the unit circle, which provides a great computational speedup at the cost of making reproducible parallelization more challenging.
+- The `multi-threading` feature parallelizes the computation using multi- threading.
+By default, it generates results which are identical to the sequential version, but this has a performance and scalability cost.
+You can remove this constraint and optimize for performance instead by also enabling the `faster-threading` feature.
 - The `standard-random` uses standard Rust abstractions for random number generation.
-The current algorithm (`xoshiro256+`) is _slower_ than what 3photons uses by default (`ranf`), but more amenable to parallelization.
+The current algorithm (`xoshiro256+`) is _slower_ than what 3photons uses by default (`ranf`), but more friendly to parallelization (especially in `faster-threading` mode).

-To enable all of these feautres, one would run:
+These features are enabled using the `--features` flag to cargo, as follows:

-    cargo run --release --features fast-sincos,f32,standard-random
+    cargo run --release --features fast-sincos,multi-threading

+## Reproducibility considerations

+This version aims to produce results which are as close as possible to what the original `3photons` program would emit, with one notable exception.

+Instead of aggregating data about all events in a single accumulator, then normalizing, it slices up the event data into batches of a certain size (implementation-defined, currently 10k events), accumulates them, and then merges the resulting accumulators.

+There are two good reasons to do this:

+- It reduces worst-case accumulation error.
+As an accumulator grows large, there is a risk of new input not being well integrated into the accumulator.
+- It makes the simulation more naturally parallelizable, enabling perfect reproducibility between the sequential and parallel versions.

 ## Error handling